 It’s been a while since I shared a recipe on my blog.
 I didn’t suddenly stop cooking.
 No, it was much simpler than that.
 I went back to some basic cooking.
 With a move plus three little ones, I couldn’t imagine being adventurous with recipes or creating something new, much less taking the time to photograph and share what I cooked.
 In the last couple of weeks, though, my desire to play with flavors has slowly inched back.
 It started simply enough when I made my schnitzel (recipe coming soon…I promise).
 I felt satisfied that I finally mastered the recipe.

+Disclaimer: I work for Pampered Chef to help support my dream of owning a DSL camera.
+There are some links at the bottom of the post for Pampered Chef products I sell.
+If you buy the products, I receive a commission on the sale.
 When it comes to food, my family has always known one thing to be true.
 Denise does not like lasagna.
 At the tender age of seven, I proved my distaste for this dish by throwing a plateful of lasagna off a balcony.
 (Unfortunately, it landed on our car so I was found out.)
-This fact held true for 37 years.
-Then, I attended a party held in my honor.
-An out-of-the-loop family member served lasagna.
-Being polite, I ate that lasagna.
-The first bite left me confused.
-I liked it.
-How could I possibly like lasagna?
-I never liked it.
-I
+This fact held true

 Being a mom to a picky four-year-old frustrates me.
 While her younger sister, Grace, eats practically anything on her plate, Ginny snubs her nose at any food that doesn’t have pasta or rice.
 I’m also not a short-order cook and won’t prepare a dish just for her.
 Because of that, my husband and I tend to include pasta or rice in most meals during the week.
 After all, we don’t want to starve our child.
 (That said, if she refuses to eat what she’s served, she goes to bed hungry.)
 The good news is Ginny is starting to try new things.